Predicting the future has left an audacious trail of augury and myopic glimpses of the present. Does anyone ever get it right?

-But before we get started let's set some expectations.
+First let's set some expectations.
 The following table is a list of important events that actually occurred in the twentieth century.
 The dates are estimated moments when the event became apparent.
-The "Predicted By" columns score successes for the sources we have reviewed.
+The "Predicted By" columns score successes for some of the sources we have reviewed.
 The green "+" sign indicates the event was predicted, and the red "-" indicates the event was predicted not to occur.
 Blank means blank: no mention.

 The Ladies Home Journal of December, 1900 published an article by John Elfreth Watkins, Jr., titled “What May Happen in the Next Hundred Years.”
 Now, there is a fearless prognosticator.
 You may read the article for yourself, here, or click the picture for our score keeping.